xelatihy/yocto-gl/readme.md

 # Yocto/GL: Tiny C++ Libraries for Physically-based Graphics

-Yocto/GL is a collection of utility libraries for building physically-based graphics algorithms implemented released under the MIT license.
+Yocto/GL is a collection of utility C++14 libraries for building physically-based graphics algorithms released under the MIT license.
 Features include:

 - convenience math functions for graphics